mirakc/mirakc/docs/web-api.md

 Returns a logo image if available.

 Support GET and HEAD methods so that IPTV Simple Client in Kodi works properly.

+## GET /api/onair

+Returns a list of on-air programs.

+## GET /api/onair/{service_id}

+returns an on-air program of a specified service.

 ## GET /api/services/{id}/programs